Stadio Olimpico Grande Torino: The post-war municipal stadium

 After the stadium's inauguration it hosted several matches of the 1934 FIFA World Cup, held in Italy.
 In the 1934–35 season, the Stadio Olimpico di Torino began to host matches for the League Cup.

 From the late 1950s, until the 1989–90 season, the stadium hosted the home games of both Turin teams in the Italian championship.
 The stadium was then abandoned in favor of the Stadio delle Alpi, built for the 1990 FIFA World Cup.
-Between 1935 and 1986, Juventus were Italian champions 16 times (including five consecutive titles between 1931 and 1935), won 7 Italian Cups, several international titles, and one UEFA Cup (1976).
-For their part, between 1935 and 1976 Torino were 6-time Italian champions (also with five consecutive titles, between 1945 and 1949), and won 4 Italian Cups in the stadium.
+Between 1935 and 1986, Juventus were Italian champions 16 times (including five consecutive titles between 1931 and 1935), and won the Coppa Italia seven times, several international titles, and one UEFA Cup (1976).
+For their part, between 1935 and 1976, Torino were six-time Italian champions (also with five consecutive titles, between 1945 and 1949), and won four Italian Cups in the stadium.

 From 1938 until the late 1950s, the stadium also housed the headquarters of the provisional Automobile Museum (opened in 1939).